unstoppabledomains/dev-docs/reseller/index.md

 ---
 title: Register as a Reseller
 description: This page describes the process for creating an account and applying to become an authorized reseller for Unstoppable Domains.
-Payment settings can then be configured in the UD Reseller Dashboard.
 ---

 # Register as a Reseller